omar546/flag_master/README.md

 ## Getting Started

-you can try it by downloading it directly from <a href="https://download1584.mediafire.com/qowc8k9a75qgvPYwLxUc_8jiPHEJWbRM-235X1T2ZNwVAs2e9mpnOc8Ktc0GX6oMF88J-1wipnHGaw0sv3ImdZg6NcylAu5OgPECx_t7etk0dZD22fIxUF39N5Ci2IE-2MmZZKMzRv-3Sih76F97uUOb69QIjG_9sSe2BiXaBPc7IA/rzqms69p7qm3ohr/FlagMaster.apk">HERE</a></h3>
+you can try it by downloading it directly from the releases

-or visit the updated web browser version here : https://flag-master-kappa.vercel.app/
+or visit the updated desktop web version here : https://flag-master-kappa.vercel.app/